C3S/redmine_openpgp/README.rst

 *Note:* The remote server needs enough entropy to generate random, secure keys.
 If the server side generation process does not proceed or the client side connection has a timeout, connect to the remote server and try ``ls -R /`` several times.
 If you use ``rngd`` for entropy generation, be advised not to use ``/dev/urandom`` as source for important keys.

+*Note:* HTML in encrypted emails are compatible with PGP/MIME and may be activated in the plugin settings.
+However, users may respond using PGP/Inline breaking the HTML.
+If you run into problems, you might provide your users with instructions on how to use PGP/MIME or deactivate html again.

 Adding an existing private PGP key server-side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~